 Is the UK falling behind in developing automation and robotics?

-The report has suggested that a failure to invest and develop in automation and robots will mean that productivity will fall, less investments will be made and people and businesses will move to other countries who have invested in future.
+The report has suggested that a failure to invest and develop in automation and robots will mean that productivity will fall, fewer investments will be made and people and businesses will move to other countries who have invested in the future.